alixdecr/PRAB/README.md

 # PRAB
 Public REST API Benchmark (PRAB).
-This GitHub repository contains the OpenAPI documentation for various REST APIs.
+This GitHub repository contains the OpenAPI Specification (OAS) of various REST APIs.

 ## Main Goal
 The main goal of this repository is to provide a public benchmark of REST APIs, for the evaluation of research related to REST APIs.
 For instance, a new testing tool can leverage the OpenAPI specifications provided in this repository.